LincolnLandForensics/MarkdownMaker/README.md

 # MarkdownMaker (MarkdownMaker.py)
-Convert documents and files into unified markdown files for use with Obsidian, Notion, Gitub Readme's and other Markdown notebooks.
+Convert documents and files into unified markdown files for use with Obsidian, Notion, Gitub Readme's and other Markdown notebooks. (-c)

-Can also be used to create a basic Obsidian notebook install, with some settings set.
+Can also be used to create a basic Obsidian notebook install, with some settings set. (-b -t)

 ## installation: